JackSloaner/CEServerBot/README.md

 - Slash commands: `/introduce` and `/moderate` are the bot's two slash commands.
 The former lets new members introduce themselves by creating a custom embed that is sent to a intoductions-only channel.
 The latter sends the user an ephemeral message to a moderation application link.
 Rather than making commands with the `on_message()` event, slash commands are integrated commands within discord.py, with enhanced usability features.

 ## How to use
 This is a server-specific bot, so it only works on the ECE 2T7 server.
-If you would like to try out the bot, send me a message via linkedin at https://www.linkedin.com/in/jack-sloan-127a95229
+If you would like to preview the bot, send me a message via linkedin at https://www.linkedin.com/in/jack-sloan-127a95229 to receive an invite link to the discord server.